Basimba people

 The Basimba (alternatively BaShimba, Musimba, or MuShimba) are a Bantu-speaking community in Uganda.
-The name Basimba (Swahili for big lion) is a label of shared identity that predates the 13th century.
+The name Basimba (Swahili for "big lion" or "great lion" Simbakubwa is a label of shared identity that predates the 13th century.
 Basimba has been alternatively associated with the people or their place of origin.
 The early Ovambo people applied the name to the whole group of the leopard totem clan, known as Bena Ngo in Zambia and Abe Ngo in Uganda.
-The individuals referred to as Musimba, located on the western coast of Africa (in proximity to Cunene, at a latitude of 18° S), are likely to belong to the same ethnic group.
-It can also be inferred that Wazimba (or Wuzimba) is merely an alternative designation for Mazimba (which may also be represented as Mu-zimba and Musimba) based on the observation that Ma and Wa (or Va) appear to serve as common prefixes for the names of East African tribes.
-Thus, the original inhabitants of Madagascar (the Vazimba) were an offshoot of this common lineage.